 Sponsors and Friends of Salisbury Baroque

 We are seeking sponsors to help support the orchestra.
 If you are able to support the orchestra in this way, please contact us to discuss sponsorship options.
-We also run a Friends’ scheme which, for a minimum donation of £25 per year, entitles members to a number of benefits including invitations to additional concerts given by members of the orchestra and your name mentioned in concert programmes.
+We also run a Friends’ scheme which, for a minimum donation of £25 per year, or £40 for a couple, entitles members to a number of benefits including invitations to additional concerts given by members of the orchestra and your name mentioned in concert programmes.
 For further details, please contact Lynn Menzies: 01722 717925 or email@example.com.

-Salisbury Baroque's next concert is at 4pm on Sunday 6th March 2022 at St. Martins' Church, Salisbury.
+Salisbury Baroque's next concert is at 4pm on Sunday 3rd July 2022 at The Medieval Hall, Salisbury.